Across Eternity: Book 4 - Cover

 The guys grunted and laughed, exchanging their sophomoric high-fives.
 Noah, or ‘Scott,’ as he was called, was the school quarterback, best in state history.
 In this life, he had decided playing in the NFL would be interesting and thought he’d use it as an opportunity to live out every cliché and stereotype of the high school jock lifestyle.
 It was just another crafted persona.

 Though these lowbrows thought of him as their friend, to Noah, they were like chimps in the wild, and he had spent years earning their trust so he could observe the intricacies of their hierarchy and culture.
-He even got bad grades to blend in, but had a football scholarship that would take him to whatever school he wanted.
+He even got bad grades to blend in, but had a football scholarship that would take him to any school he wanted.

 Slender arms wrapped around Noah’s neck, and he felt a kiss on the back of his ear.
 “You aren’t talking about me, are you?” a sultry brunette asked.